dodgymike/hackrf-wiki/Updating-Firmware.md

 DFU mode is very convenient for making rapid changes during firmware development.
 If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing 'make firmware' in the firmware source directory.

 We also use DFU mode to enable programming of the CPLD and to program SPI flash if the currently installed firmware is not working properly.

+# Updating the CPLD

+FIXME: cpldjtagprog

+FIXME: DFU to SPIFI